aquasecurity/defsec/avd_docs/aws/msk/AVD-AWS-0073/docs.md

-### A MSK cluster allows unencrypted data in transit.

 Encryption should be forced for Kafka clusters, including for communication between nodes.
 This ensure sensitive data is kept private.

 ### Impact